 It has now been a full year of editing since completing my story.
 My novel is quite different from a year ago.
-I explored the use of the passive voice after checking my report on the editing report on Word.
+I explored the use of the passive voice after learning that writing instructors often say the active voice is more powerful, or that the passive voice is uninteresting.
+I checked my report on the editing report on Word.
 It shows the readability statistics as of Sept.
 8 2021 on the novel I am writing and it says 4.7% of my sentences use the passive voice.

 Active sentences generally are structured with the Noun and then the Verb.
 It quickly tells the reader who is doing what.
 It has more clarity and impact and can be more concise and make reading more engaging.
-For example, 'the news saddened her' or 'the Prophet anointed the next king.'
+For example, 'the Prophet anointed the next king.'

 *The very title of my book includes the passive phrase "Forgotten Followers" because I want to highlight that the women disciples have been largely forgotten.
 I have left it vague whether they were forgotten by theologians, historians, or biblical writers.
 The main point is that many women in the Bible have been maligned, belittled, or ignored.
 I want to bring them to the forefront.
 I am not focussed on blaming any particular party for the women's secondary place in traditional Bible teaching.